 Phase 1 also includes a task to identify and evaluate the current methods and emerging technologies of various fish-passage systems used either at high-head dams or those that could be applied to dams of any size and capacity.
-The Council is preparing a paper on the topic.
-After a public comment period in the fall, the Council anticipates completing and issuing the paper by the end of calendar year 2016.
+The Council prepared a paper on the topic.
+After a public comment period in the fall, the Council issued the paper in December 2016.